Manual handling of loads: Evaluation or assessment tools

+NIOSH lifting equation

-The National Institute for Occupational Safety and Health often referred to as NIOSH is a division of the Center for Disease Control and Prevention (CDC) under the United States Department of Health and Human Services.
+The U.S. National Institute for Occupational Safety and Health (NIOSH) is a division of the Centers for Disease Control and Prevention (CDC) under the United States Department of Health and Human Services.
 NIOSH first published the NIOSH lifting equation in 1991 and went into effect July 1994.
 NIOSH made changes to the NIOSH lifting equation manual in 2021 which included updated graphics and tables and identified errors were corrected.